TheRickyZhang/Cpp_Playground/CppSoftwareDesign.typ

 = Decorator
 When you want to flexibly combine multiple different strategies to apply to something (ex pricing logic)
+- Indicated by is-a and has-a, since a decorator parent class will modify instance in some way
-- Have multiple things inheriting from DecoratedItem.
-Then, in construction, pass combinatino by nested constructors, like:
+- Can have multiple things inheriting from DecoratedItem.
+Then, in construction, pass combination by nested constructors, like:
 ```
 std::unique_ptr<Item> item2(
 std::make_unique<Taxed>( 0.19,